dahlia/hollo/README.md

 [![Discord][Discord badge]][Discord]
 [![Official Hollo][Official Hollo badge]][Official Hollo]

-> [!NOTE]
-> This project is still in the early stage of development.
-It is not ready for
-> production use yet.

 Hollo is a federated single-user microblogging software powered by [Fedify].
 Although it is for single-user, it is designed to be federated through [ActivityPub], which means that you can follow and be followed by other users